en_USEnglish

 Tips for efficient design

-To effectively design the user interface of a mobile application, it's important to consider design principles such as simplicity, consistency, readability, usability and accessibility.
-It's also essential to conduct user tests and obtain feedback in order to identify potential problems and continually improve the user experience.
+To effectively design a mobile app's user interface, it's important to consider design principles such as simplicity, consistency, readability, usability, and accessibility.
+It's also essential to conduct user testing and obtain feedback to identify potential issues and continually improve the user experience.

 Data management